Minor Court Rules Committee

 The Supreme Court of Pennsylvania established the Minor Court Rules Committee in 1990.
 It replaced a previous committee that was called the Minor Court Civil Procedural Rules Committee.

-Committee appointments are for three years with possible reappointment for a second three-year term.
+Committee appointments are typically for six-year terms.
 In special circumstances the Supreme Court may extend or reduce the term of an appointment.
 Committee members are appointed by the Supreme Court and are knowledgeable about the Pennsylvania Rules of Conduct, Office Standards and civil procedure for magisterial district judges and courts, and experienced in magisterial district court practice.
-The Minor Court Rules Committee has seven voting members and one ex-officio member who is identified by, and is a member of, the Pennsylvania Association of Court Management.
+The Minor Court Rules Committee has one ex-officio member who is identified by, and is a member of, the Pennsylvania Association of Court Management.

 Honorable Daniel Butler